zipvilization/Zipvilization/world/solumworld/index.md

 The distinction is fundamental.

-**SolumTools is the data and observation layer.**
+**SolumTools is the data translation layer.**

-It answers questions such as:
+It can answer questions such as:

 - How many Colonists exist?
 - How much Territory is controlled?